Aliases for MECP2 Gene

 DNA methylation is the major modification of eukaryotic genomes and plays an essential role in mammalian development.
 Human proteins MECP2, MBD1, MBD2, MBD3, and MBD4 comprise a family of nuclear proteins related by the presence in each of a methyl-CpG binding domain (MBD).
 Each of these proteins, with the exception of MBD3, is capable of binding specifically to methylated DNA.
 MECP2, MBD1 and MBD2 can also repress transcription from methylated gene promoters.
 In contrast to other MBD family members, MECP2 is X-linked and subject to X inactivation.
 MECP2 is dispensible in stem cells, but is essential for embryonic development.
-MECP2 gene mutations are the cause of most cases of Rett syndrome, a progressive neurologic developmental disorder and one of the most common causes of mental retardation in females. [provided by RefSeq, Jul 2009]
+MECP2 gene mutations are the cause of most cases of Rett syndrome, a progressive neurologic developmental disorder and one of the most common causes of cognitive disability in females.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Oct 2015]

 GeneCards Summary for MECP2 Gene

-MECP2 (Methyl CpG Binding Protein 2) is a Protein Coding gene.
-Diseases associated with MECP2 include mecp2-related disorders and ppm-x syndrome.
-Among its related pathways are SIDS Susceptibility Pathways and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
+MECP2 (Methyl-CpG Binding Protein 2) is a Protein Coding gene.
+Diseases associated with MECP2 include Rett Syndrome and Mental Retardation, X-Linked, Syndromic 13.
+Among its related pathways are Neuroscience and Lung fibrosis.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is MBD4.